fenago/machine-learning/lab_guides/lab_9.md

 ![](./images/212.png)

 Now let’s try to fit a decision tree to this data.
-We can use sklearn, like we did in Chapter 7, with the following command in sklearn:
+We can use sklearn, with the following command in sklearn:

 ```